Danny-sc/Tutorial_2/index.md

 ### Step 1

 The function `emulator_from_data` creates the initial emulators for us.
 We pass `emulator_from_data` the training data, the name of the model outputs we want to emulate, the list of parameter ranges and the ensemble variability .
 Taken this information, `emulator_from_data` finds both the regression parameters and the active parameters for each of the indicated model outputs.
-Model selection is performed using [stepwise addition or deletion](https://en.wikipedia.org/wiki/Stepwise_regression) (as appropriate), using the [AIC criterion](https://en.wikipedia.org/wiki/Akaike_information_criterion) to find the minimal best fit.
+Model selection is performed through [stepwise addition or deletion](https://en.wikipedia.org/wiki/Stepwise_regression) (as appropriate), using the [AIC criterion](https://en.wikipedia.org/wiki/Akaike_information_criterion) to find the minimal best fit.
+Note that the default behaviour of `emulator_from_data` is to fit a quadratic regression surface.
+If we want instead a linear regression surface, we just need to set `quadratic=FALSE`.

 ```r